LCC-CIT/CS295N-CourseMaterials/LectureNotes/CS295N-LN-WK04D1-Bootstrap.md

 ### Textbook

 Ch.
-3, "How to make a web app responsive with Bootstrap", *Murach’s ASP.NET Core MVC*, 1st Edition, by Mary Delamater and Joel Murach, Murach Books, 2020.
+3, "How to make a web app responsive with Bootstrap", *Murach’s ASP.NET Core MVC*, 2nd Edition, by Mary Delamater and Joel Murach, Murach Books, 2022.

-**Note:** the textbook example uses the Bootstrap class `form-horizontal` [which has been deprecated in Bootstrap 4](https://getbootstrap.com/docs/4.5/migration/#forms-1).

 ### Online